 “It’s unquestionable to me that tribes exercising their inherent rights is an essential aspect of a more equitable world,” he said.
 “For this reason, I’m humbled to have the opportunity to learn about the Round Valley Tribe’s experience in California firsthand.”

-Wambach, a member of the UC Hastings Native American Law Students Association, said from this experience he hopes to gain insight on how the law affects tribes and rural communities.
+Wambach, a member of the UC Law SF Native American Law Students Association, said from this experience he hopes to gain insight on how the law affects tribes and rural communities.
 He also expects to acquire new skills and knowledge as he pursues a career as a public servant or public land advocate.